Sinclair81/Homebridge-Logo-Platform/README.md

 <!-- markdownlint-enable MD033 -->

 Use a Siemens LOGO!
 PLC for switch on whatever you want.
-Communicate with LOGO!
-8.SF4 and newer over Modbus.
+Communicate with LOGO! over Snap7 or Modbus.

 __Type of Accessory:__